MaterializeInc/materialize/doc/developer/design/20210831_correctness.md

 Definite data are both durable, and ordered in time (strictly sequentially consistent), and reflect the stated "order" the system presents as having undergone.

 The coordination layer has several constraints on its behavior to present as strictly sequentially consistent.
-The coordination layer should only report definite data, or indefinite data that are clearly presented as such.
+The coordination layer should only report definite data, or indefinite data that are clearly presented as such (the value of definiteness vanishes if there is uncertainty about the definiteness).
 The coordination layer's catalog should advance in a similar timeline as the data it references, to avoid apparent mis-ordering of DDL and DML statements.
 The coordination layer may need to wait on data becoming definite when returning from e.g. INSERT statements where the return communicates durability.

+Data the are not definite should be clearly marked as such, and there are fewer (no?) guarantees about their results.

+### Externalizing Consistency

+Materialize interacts with systems through mechanisms other than interactive SQL sessions.
+For example, Materialize may capture the CDC stream from an OLTP system, and correlate its own output with the transaction markers in the CDC stream.
+To provide end-to-end strict serializability guarantees, Materailize must either synchronize its *behavior* to that of the OLTP system, or present its output clearly enough that a user can subsequently synchronize the results.
+Materialize does the latter, by providing explicitly timestamped data in various update streams.

 Data that are provided as update streams, not through interactive sessions, are treated as occurring at the time assigned to them.
-They are not subject to the real-time requirements of strict sequential consistency in the same way that foreign tables are not.
+They are not subject to the real-time requirements of strict serializability in the same way that foreign tables are not.
+In particular, their *real time occurrence* does not need to overlap with their explicitly recorded logical time.
+Anyone reasoning about the ordering of these events should treat each event as occurring as if at the explicitly recorded logical time, rather than the physical time.
+Anyone who instead "observes" an event substantially before or after it is stated to occur may fail to build a strictly serializable system from parts that include Materialize.

-The definiteness of results provide the tools necessary to build strictly sequentially consistent systems out of parts that include but are not limited to Materialize.
+The definiteness of results provide the tools necessary to build strictly serializable systems out of parts that include but are not limited to Materialize.

-Data the are not definite should be clearly marked as such, and there are fewer (no?) guarantees about their results.

 ### Describing Definite Data